You should complete all steps in the Getting Started guide before you try to download and build the source code.

 wafto build the Kodo unit tests and examples:

 python waf configure

 waf configurecommand ensures that all tools needed by Kodo are available and prepares to build Kodo.
-This step will also download several libraries into a local folder called
+This step will also download several auxiliary libraries into a folder called

 waf configurestep might take several minutes depending on the speed of your Internet connection.
 This would be a good time to grab a coffee or similar while the dependencies are downloaded.

 You can use the

 --resolve_pathoption to specify the download location for the dependencies (if you want to change the default location).

 python waf configure --resolve_path=~/dev/resolved_dependencies

 On Windows, you can also specify the

 resolve_pathas an absolute path with a drive letter, for example: